-We have also been approach by clients needing a foreign currency mortgage, including those looking to secure a mortgage in US dollars for a UK residential property.
+We have also been approach by clients needing a foreign currency mortgage, including those looking to secure a mortgage in US dollars for a European residential property.
 This is almost impossible to achieve, but we do have a track record of doing this.
-However, if you are still going to paid in US dollars upon your move to the UK, a better option would be foreign exchange (FX)—we work with a specialist FX broker, Argentex, who can advise you further.
+However, if you are still going to paid in US dollars upon your move, a better option would be foreign exchange (FX)—we work with a specialist FX broker, Argentex, who can advise you further.

 By negotiating with a client at a private bank, I was able to secure her a rate of 2.99% fixed for 5 years at 80% LTV.
 This is a high street competitive rate as getting 80% LTV on a mortgage above £1million is very rare, and most banks would only lend 70-75% on a property at that LTV—not to mention she had no UK credit footprint.
 In addition to securing such a great rate and high LTV, we were able to add the 1% lender arrangement fee to the loan as an exception for this client– which at 80% LTV is not always possible with most banks.